The secondary markets in TCs include:

 The imposition of such an obligation is important to enable investors to gain confidence in the products presented.
 In the context of liquidity, purchase and selling prices shall be transparent through publication as well as available through the provision of a continuous price formation.

-Primary and recognized dealers fulfil these obligations by:
+Primary dealers fulfil these obligations by:

 - Quoting negotiable interest rates or prices to their clients for the potential purchase and sale of TCs;